-The timing and impact of the government's review of the Business Rates Retention Scheme and the Fair Funding Review continues to add to the uncertain financial climate the Council is operating under.
+The timing and impact of the government's review of the Business Rates Retention Scheme and the Fair Funding Review continues to add to the uncertain financial position of the Council.
+The Council is approaching these challenges from a position of financial strength but they could have a significant impact on the Councils ability to maintain services.